merkator-software/gispro-ci-tools/README.md

 You can use this mechanism to update your connectionstrings very quickly from STAGING to PRODUCTION.
 Run MapToJSON with a Mapx using your staging Database and the Staging Environment and then run JSONTOMap using the Production Environment to create a Mapx which uses the Production database.

 # Remarks
-- I tested with a SDE Enabled PostGIS database, other Enterprise Geodatabases should also work
+- The toolbox is tested with Postgres and Oracle databases
-- The Standalone server should work, but I didn't have one available, so this is also not tested.
+- The toolbox is tested with federated and standalone (6443 only) servers

 # gispro-python-deploy tools
 This toolbox is also part of gispro-python-deploy, a CI/CI Solution for Jenkins to automate creating and sharing Mapservices.
 Contact us at info(AT]merkator.com for more information.